AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/developing-a-new-schema.md

 ## Examples

-There have been at this point a number of schemas introduced well into OpenTimelineIO's development.
+A number of schemas have been proposed and introduced during OpenTimelineIO's development.
 These include:

 * [ImageSequenceReference](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/pull/602)